 Lost wax or “cire-perdue” casting goes back at least as far as 3,000 B.C.E.
-In fact, evidence of early lost wax casting has been uncovered on every continent except Australia.
-The reason for the enduring popularity of the lost wax method is that it captures very fine detail.
-And it can be done without high-tech equipment.
+Archaeologists have uncovered evidence of this type of ancient metalwork on every continent except Australia.
+The enduring popularity of this technique is due in part to the fact that it captures very fine detail, even without expensive equipment.

 Lost wax casting can be very high tech.
 Modern vacuum equipment can run tens of thousands of dollars.
 So can a commercial-sized burnout kiln or melting crucible.
 But skilled artisanal casters can still achieve excellent results with homemade equipment.

 The first step is to carve a model.
 For jewelry, I started with a wax very similar in hardness and working properties to wood.
 Like wood, green jeweler’s wax can be carved with knives and tiny hand tools, or worked with a dremel.
 For sculpture, I occasionally use brown microcrystalline sculpture wax, but more often these days I model in plasticine or polymer clay.
 Starting with reference photos and drawings, I model the rough shape with my hands, supporting it with an armature if needed, then carve details with hand tools.

 Clay is a very forgiving medium.
 If you cut off too much, you can add more clay and try again.
 But still, it can be a long, slow, process.
 There are times when it’s hard to imagine that the piece will EVER look like what I want.
 It’s kind of like Mount Rushmore.
 When they first started blasting, I’m sure the designer looked at the jagged standing rocks and the heap of rubble and wondered if it would ever pull together.
 But bit by bit, it does.
 It usually takes several weeks of carving and tweaking (and walking away and coming back with fresh eyes) to perfect a design.